mesosphere/dcos-docs-site/pages/1.8/overview/concepts/index.md

 - Unlike traditional [operating systems](https://en.wikipedia.org/wiki/Operating_system), DC/OS runs on a [cluster of nodes](#cluster), instead of a single machine.
 Each DC/OS node also has a [host operating system](#host-operating-system) that manages the underlying machine.
 - DC/OS is made up of many components, most notably a distributed systems kernel ([Mesos](#mesos)) and a container orchestration engine ([Marathon](#marathon)).
 - Prior to version 1.6, DC/OS was known as The Datacenter Operating System (DCOS).
 With version 1.6 the platform was renamed to DC/OS and open sourced.
-- While DC/OS itself is open source, premium distributions like [Mesosphere Enterprise DC/OS](https://mesosphere.com/product/) may include additional closed-source components and features (e.g. multitenancy, fine-grained permissions, secrets management, and end-to-end encryption).
+- While DC/OS itself is open source, premium distributions like [Mesosphere DC/OS Enterprise](https://mesosphere.com/product/) may include additional closed-source components and features (e.g. multitenancy, fine-grained permissions, secrets management, and end-to-end encryption).

 ### <a name="dcos-gui"></a>DC/OS GUI